blanghoff/brianlanghoff-net/src/blog-posts/day-3-html.md

 ---
-title: 'Day 3: freeCodeCamp (HTML)'
+title: 'freeCodeCamp'
 date: '2019-03-20'
-tags: ['100DaysOfCode', 'Remedium', 'HTML' , 'freeCodeCamp']
+tags: ['100DaysOfCode', 'Remedium', 'freeCodeCamp']
 ---

-Today will be a light day on comments about my Remedium project.

 I work in the eLearning sector.
 My first job was with a research software company in Bellingham, WA.
 I edited videos professors who visited our studio recorded.
 I added "on-screen text" and graphics to help emphasize the speaker's main points and improve viewer retention.